solana-developers/solana-cookbook/docs/th/references/accounts.md

 ## How to create accounts with seeds

-You can use `createAccountWithSeed` to manage your accounts instead of creating a bunch of different keypair.
+You สามารถ use `createAccountWithSeed` to manage your accounts instead of creating a bunch of different keypair.

 ### Generate